KnorrFG/blog/posts/2023-06-24-raku-is-awesome.md

 Raku is not without its quirks.
 Using `my` (among others) to declare variables, and prefixing variable names with symbols (they call it sigils) are two of those.
-I haven't found the quirks of Raku ruining my experience so far though.
+So far though, these quirks haven't ruined the experience for me.
 Raku prefixes scalars ("single things") with a `$`, arrays (or lists or sequences, "many things") with an `@` and hashes (== dicts / hash maps) with `%`.
 It doesn't hurt to have this kind of visual reminder tbh.